Boink-droid/stocks/README.md

 - Feel free to tweak the stock list or daily event flavor text in the code.
 - Want to add NFTs, crypto memes, or full-on plot arcs?
 Do it.
 - This is your cozy capitalism sandbox.
+- Give yoursekf infinite money and my motto is Stonksforever
 ---

 ## 🚀 Cheat Code